Representation for foreign manufacturers

 Korea License Holder (KLH)

-Foreign manufacturers need to appoint a local authorized representative also known as a Korea License Holder (KLH) who interacts with the regulatory authorities on the manufacturer’s behalf.
+Foreign manufacturers must appoint a local authorized representative, also known as a Korea License Holder (KLH), who interacts with the regulatory authorities on the manufacturer’s behalf.

-KLHs (Korea License Holder) must comply with a number of requirements, including: established officially in the territory of South Korea,
+KLHs (Korea License Holders) must comply with some requirements, including established officially in the territory of South Korea,

 - the employment of a certified Quality Manager,